MauricioCarmelo/QuestionAnsweringSystem/docs/implement_dataset_reader.md

 If you want to read information from a dataset that is not yet supported by the application, it will be necessary to implement another **Dataset Reader**.

-1. Give your dataset a name.
+1. Give your dataset a name (this name will be used in the configuration file).

 2. Create a new enumeration type in `ImplementedDatasetReaders`.
 This enumeration will be linked to a name that allude to the dataset itself.
 We suggest that you insert a comment in the